 - Come Season 12, and Felix, of all people, gets one.
 After ordering Tucker to throw him a grenade meant for Locus, Felix tells the Reds and Blues that he and Locus are still working together and were hired, not by their respective factions in the planetary civil war, but by an unknown third party.
 Not only that, they're not trying to end the war, they're trying to prolong it so they can kill every single person on the planet.

 - The Season 12 finale ultimately gives this to "Control", the mysterious employer of Locus and Felix.
 While their plans were already morally reprehensible, The Reveal that his identity is Malcolm Hargrove, aka the Chairman, makes this worse when you take his prior actions into account.

 - RWBY: Adam turns out to have a lot of issues with Blake for abandoning him during the Black Trailer.
 He tells Blake he intends to destroy everything she ever loved for having the temerity to walk away from him.
 He stabs her to provoke Yang, then slices Yang's arm off.
 When Blake tries to shield Yang's body with her own, Adam victim-blames by asking her why she has to hurt him, then decapitates her.
 It turns out to be one of Blake's shadow clones to give her time to flee with Yang, but the illusion fooled Adam and he didn't hesitate to decapitate her.

 - Mecha Sonic (renamed Metallix in the reboot) from Super Mario Bros.
-Z crashes the Death Egg into Mobius, murders Tails, Amy, Rogue, Omega, Knuckles, Cream, and Cheese simply to fulfill his bloodlust, and turns the planet into a burning wasteland.
+Z crashes the Death Egg into Mobius, murders Tails, Amy, Knuckles, Cream, Cheese, Rouge and Omega simply to fulfill his bloodlust, and turns the planet into a burning wasteland.
 And this was after he was just created once he merged with several other Metal Sonics.
 He finds more lines to cross afterwards.